Specify Symbol (.pdb) and Source Files in the Visual Studio Debugger

 The Visual Studio debugger uses the path to the .pdb file in the EXE or DLL file to find the project.pdb file.
 If the debugger cannot find the .pdb file at that location, or if the path is invalid, the debugger searches the path containing the EXE, and then the symbol paths specified in the Options dialog box.
 This path is generally the Debugging folder in the Symbols node.
 The debugger will not load a .pdb file that does not match the executable file being debugged.
 If the debugger cannot find a .pdb file, a Find Symbols dialog box appears, which allows you to search for symbols or to add additional locations to the search path.

 The configuration file of your application (Web.config) must be set to debug mode.
 Debug mode causes ASP.NET to generate symbols for dynamically generated files and enables the debugger to attach to the ASP.NET application.
-Visual Studio sets this automatically when you start to debug, if you created your project from the Web projects template.
+VS sets this automatically when you start to debug, if you created your project from the Web projects template.

 Find source files